 - When asked if they were satisfied with their education, 100% of our graduates say, "Yes!".

 Here are just a few of our notable programs:

 - Building Science, Master of Engineering is a first-of-a-kind program in BC and western Canada.

 - Building Engineering / Building Science, Master of Applied Science is a first-of-a-kind program in BC and western Canada.

 - International Construction Management, Master of Science is conferred by the University of Bath, UK under a partnership agreement with BCIT.

-- Mining and Mineral Exploration Technology is the only program of its kind in Western Canada.
+- Mineral Exploration and Mining Technology is the only program of its kind in Western Canada.

 - Sustainable Energy Management Associate Certificate (SEMAC) program is a partnership between BC Hydro and BCIT.

 - Civil Engineering, Bachelor of Engineering is a nationally accredited degree.